ashao2/ssa-names-popularity/README.md

 For scrape_by_year.py, the results will be written to a CSV file with the columns _year, gender, rank, name, percent_.
 Please note that _percent_ refers to the percent of births in a year with the name in question for one gender.
 Thus, if in 2020 the percent given for the name Emily is 0.5%, this means 0.5% of girls (not babies overall) were named Emily.

-For scrape_by_name.py, the results will be written to a CSV file with the columns _name, year1,...,yearn_.
+For scrape_by_name.py, the results will be written to a CSV file with the columns _name, year1, ... ,yearn_.

-convert_year_name.py requires the flag _-f_ for the file path of the a CSV file in the by-years format.
+convert_year_name.py requires the flag _-f_ for the file path of a CSV file that is the output of scrape_by_year.py.

-Two CSV files called _byname1880-2020.csv_ and _byyear1880-2020_ are provided with the top 100 male & female names per year from 1880 to 2020.
+Two CSV files called byname1880-2020.csv and byyear1880-2020.csv are provided with the top 100 male & female names per year from 1880 to 2020.

 BeautifulSoup, Pandas, and Numpy are needed to run these scripts.